 Although your pension with Legal & General may accept transfers, we would always recommend you speak to a financial adviser before transferring any other pensions you have to us.

 Your other pension providers may charge you if you transfer out of their plan and there may be other benefits or guarantees attached to your pension that you might forfeit if you decide to transfer it.
-If you are a member of a defined benefit scheme with a transfer value of more than £30,000, you will need to take advice before you can transfer it.
+If you are a member of a defined benefit scheme with a transfer value of more than £30,000, you will need to take advice from an adviser authorised by the Financial Conduct Authority before you can transfer it.

 You can visit Unbiased to help you find a financial adviser in your local area.
 Advisers will usually charge a fee for their services.
 If you decide not to speak to a financial adviser, you can contact our Employee Support Team on 0345 070 8686 to discuss transfer options that may be open to you.
 We may record and monitor calls.
 Call charges will vary.

 How much can I save in my workplace pension?

 You can contribute up to 100% of your relevant earnings or £3,600 gross, if greater, into your pension plan and still get tax relief.

 If your contributions go over the annual allowance including employer contributions (currently £40,000 in the tax year 2021/2022) you will incur a tax charge up to the highest rate you pay.